-Gary’s been in touch – he’s sent in this wonderful narrative of his track work:
+Gary’s been in touch – he’s sent in this wonderful narrative of hand laying HO scale track:

 My name is Gary (Elmont, New York, U.S.A).